than-xs/xs-private-core/README.md

 ## 🛠 Development Status

 This project is part of my ongoing learning journey.
-Changes and refinements will be made as I gain more experience.
+Changes and refinements will be made as i gain more experience.

 ---